How to Read My Newly Designed Billing Statement

 Is something wrong with my meter?

 The majority of the time an electric meter fails, it will slow down or stop, rather than speed up.
 You may have faulty appliances in your home to cause more usage than normal.
-If you have concerns that your electric meter is not working properly, you may contact a member service representative and request your meter be tested for a negligible fee.
-If the meter test is in your favor, we will return the fee back at that time.
+If you have concerns that your electric meter is not working properly, you may contact a member service representative and request your meter be tested, a fee will be charged.
+If the meter test is in your favor, we will return the fee at that time.
 JPEC makes periodic tests and inspections of its meters in order to maintain a high standard of accuracy and to conform with the regulations of the Kentucky Public Service Commission.
 We do that by replacing your meter with a new one and bringing the old meter in for testing.
 If a problem with a meter is found, JPEC automatically reviews your account and makes any adjustments necessary (either up or down).

 Can I make payment arrangements?